Nebras-project/nebras-dashboard/docs/phase-1-foundation.md

   - ✅ Mobile-responsive drawer
   - ✅ Logout button in sidebar
 - ✅ i18n is configured for Arabic and English
-  - ✅ 200+ translation keys covering all UI elements
+  - ✅ 254+ translation keys covering all UI elements
   - ✅ Custom useTranslation hook with Redux integration
   - ✅ Automatic language detection and persistence
   - ✅ All components updated to use translations
   - ✅ Navigation menu translated
   - ✅ Sidebar controls translated
   - ✅ User roles translated
+  - ✅ Settings page translated
+- ✅ Settings feature implemented with Profile and Preferences tabs
+  - ✅ SettingsPage with tabbed interface
+  - ✅ ProfileTab with personal info, security, and account actions
+  - ✅ PreferencesTab with language, theme, and color settings
+  - ✅ All settings components created and functional
+- ✅ Additional reusable components created
+  - ✅ Logo component for theme-aware branding
+  - ✅ DateTime component for localized date/time display
+  - ✅ UserAvatar component with size presets
+  - ✅ ColorSwatch component for color indicators
+  - ✅ PageLayout and PageHeader for consistent page structure
+- ✅ Custom hooks expanded
+  - ✅ useDateTime hook for date/time formatting
+  - ✅ useMenu hook for menu state management
+  - ✅ useSidebarNavigation hook for navigation logic
+  - ✅ useResponsiveSidebar hook for responsive detection
+- ✅ Utility functions added
+  - ✅ dateUtils.js for centralized date formatting
+  - ✅ languageUtils.js for language utilities
+  - ✅ layoutUtils.js for layout utilities
+  - ✅ colorUtils.js for color manipulation utilities
-- ✅All base infrastructure is ready for Phase 2
+- ✅ All base infrastructure is ready for Phase 2

 ---